tdcosim/TDcoSim/docs/user_guide/user_guide_visualization_analytics.md

 The visualization module provides an simple way to quickly visualize the co-simulation data without having to write code.
 Visualization is done through a browser based dashboard built using the [Dash](https://github.com/plotly/dash) framework.
 The plots within the visualization were created using [Plotly](https://github.com/plotly/plotly.py).

 ### Using the visualization dashboard
 Before the dashboard can be used the location of the filecontaining the co-simulation results (in the TDcoSim DataFrame format) should be known.
 The dashboard can be launched using the following command on the command line interface.
-Note that *.\results.pkl*  should be replaced with the pickle file containing the TDcoSim DataFrame.
+Note that **results.pkl**  should be replaced with the pickle file containing the TDcoSim DataFrame.

 ```
    tdcosim dashboard -o "path/to/results.pkl"